Professor of Immunobiology

 T cell development and function, transcriptional networks, epigenetic, signal transduction in immune cells

 Molecular control of T cell development and function

-• Transcriptional control of CD4/CD8 cell fate choice.
+• Transcriptional control of T cell development and function

-• Maintenance of T cell lineage identity and integrity.
+• Regulation of T cell lineage identity and integrity

-The experimental strategies to address our research interests include multi-color flow-cytometry, a variety of immunological tools, biochemical and molecular approaches, retroviral-mediated gene transduction into hematopoietic stem cells, next generation sequencing and mouse molecular genetics tools.
+The experimental strategies to address our research interests include immunological tools, biochemical and molecular approaches, next generation sequencing, retroviral-mediated gene transduction into hematopoietic stem cells, and mouse molecular genetics tools.

 Ellmeier, W. & Seiser, C., 2018.
 Histone deacetylase function in CD4+ T cells.
 Nature Reviews Immunology.
 Available at: http://dx.doi.org/10.1038/s41577-018-0037-z.

 Göschl, L. et al., 2018.
 A T cell-specific deletion of HDAC1 protects against experimental autoimmune encephalomyelitis.
 Journal of Autoimmunity, 86, pp.51-61.
 Available at: http://dx.doi.org/10.1016/j.jaut.2017.09.008.